radius-project/blog/radblog/guide/style-guide.md

 - **Casing**: Capitalize the proper nouns, e.g. Radius, Bicep, Recipes.
 Use [sentence casing](https://apastyle.apa.org/style-grammar-guidelines/capitalization/sentence-case) for title and section headings.

 - **Length**: The blog post should be concise and to the point.
-For a technical blog, you can go deep into the details Avoid long paragraphs and try to split the content into multiple sections.
+It should be readable within 3-5 minutes.
+For a technical blog, you can go deep into the details.
+Avoid long paragraphs and try to split the content into multiple sections.

 - **Diagrams**: Add diagrams and visualizations wherever you can help the reader understand the content.
 This could be an architecture diagram, or a simple flow diagram that conveys the overall.
 If you are adding diagrams to the blog post, make sure to use the following `image` shortcode.